 Our three day Facilitating Creative Problem Solving course took place this week at Dillington House in Somerset.
 It was an intensive, skills-building experience, where participants learnt to facilitate creative problem solving in groups and it was highly experiential.
 Participants took turns in three roles, working as part of a learning ‘lab’, which were:

 - Facilitating the group, and learning to use a series of creative problem solving tools.

 - Being a problem-owning ‘client’, and bringing to the group a challenge that needs the ideas of others.

 - Being a member of the ‘resource group’ – the group that generates and shortlists ideas to help solve the client’s challenge.

-During the course, participants learn to work through the divergent and convergent phases of a creative problem solving process.
-They learn:
+During the course, participants learnt to work through the divergent and convergent phases of a creative problem solving process.
+They learnt:

 - 12 idea generation and selection tools.

 - 8 rules for effective divergent and convergent thinking.